 he gives wisdom to the wise… – Daniel 2:20-21

-As I have pointed out elsewhere, it is my objective in this site to incite people to a more intimate, more passionate, and more accurate knowledge of God.
+As I have pointed out elsewhere, it is my objective in this site to inspire people to a more intimate, more passionate, and more accurate knowledge of God.
 For our knowledge of God to be accurate, it must be practical.

 Life with God is not a cloistered activity but is found in the stuff of everyday life.
 Right now in the United States, politics is a big deal and is dominating the news cycles.
 Some don’t believe our new President is legitimate and are vowing to oppose him at every opportunity.
 How is a Christian to understand the faith in this environment?